Dialysis and Fistula/Graft Declotting and Interventions

 After an angioplasty or stent placement procedure you may be instructed to take one or more medications (such as aspirin, or blood thinners such as Plavix®, Lovenox® or Coumadin®) for a period of time.
 These medications can prevent blood clots from forming at the site of treatment during healing.
 The effect of Coumadin® will be monitored with frequent blood tests.

-Catheter-directed Thrombolysis: Many patients experience some side effects after thrombolysis.
-Pain is the most common and can readily be controlled by pain medication taken by mouth or given through your IV.
+Catheter-directed Thrombolysis: Some patients experience some side effects after thrombolysis.
+Pain is the most common and can readily be controlled by pain medication given orally or administered through your IV.

 Who interprets the results and how do I get them?